syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 You have configured the `instance.configure` lifecycle hook to run a Kratix `Pipeline`.
 In the pipeline, you defined an array of container images that will be executed in order, in response to a Resource being created or updated.

-Once all images are executed, Kratix will schedule any document outputted by the pipeline to a Worker cluster.
+Once all images are executed, Kratix will schedule any document outputted by the pipeline to a worker cluster.

 ## Recap {#summary}